 National Museum of the Philippines – Butuan City

 The road to discovering Butuan usually starts here.
-The National Museum here holds the most number of historical and cultural keepsakes that substantiate the city’s prehistoric existence and rich cultural heritage.
+The National Museum here holds the greatest number of historical and cultural keepsakes that substantiate the city’s prehistoric existence and rich cultural heritage.

 The museum consists of two halls, the Archaeological and Ethnological, both containing relics and artifacts that allow you to get a glimpse of the city’s vivid past.